 Delaware State University applicants for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA is used to determine the need for financial assistance.
-The FAFSA is filed online at www.fafsa.ed.gov beginning January 1 for the following academic year.
-The FAFSA priority filing deadline is on March 15 of each year.
-Applicants must include Delaware State University's school code 001428 when completing the FAFSA
+The FAFSA is filed online at www.fafsa.gov beginning October 1 for the following academic year.
+The FAFSA priority filing deadline is March 15 of each year.
+Applicants must include Delaware State University's school code 001428 when completing the FAFSA.